Contact Theatre

-Contact is an arts organisation in Manchester, England that focuses on youth leadership.
+Contact is an arts organisation based in Manchester, England.
+Established in 1972, as a center for young artists to create and learn, the theatre remains in its original building and is a part of the Arts Council England, the University of Manchester, the Manchester City Council, and the Association of Greater Manchester Authorities..

 History

 Contact was founded in 1972 by Barry Sheppard (General Manager of what was then Manchester University Theatre) and Hugh Hunt (Professor of Drama), as Manchester Young People's Theatre as part of the University of Manchester.

-Following a £5 million investment from Arts Council England, Contact was reopened in 1999 as an arts venue for young people.
-It is funded by Arts Council England, the Association of Greater Manchester Authorities, Manchester City Council and the University of Manchester, but it is independently run.
-Apart from traditional theatre, it now covers dance, music, poetry, spoken word, hip hop and art.
-Its programme includes touring work and in-house productions, co-productions and collaborations developed with Key Partner Companies and young people.
+In 1999, following a £5 million investment from Arts Council England, Contact was redesigned and opened as an arts venue for young people.
+It is funded by Arts Council England, the Association of Greater Manchester Authorities, Manchester City Council, and the University of Manchester, but it is independently managed.

+Apart from traditional theatre, it features dance, music, poetry, spoken word, hip-hop and art.
+Its program includes touring work along with in-house productions, which are developed through partnerships featuring young artists.